Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality

 With regimes:

-Let us now plot the $Q$ dependence on the $(\gamma, \theta)$ plane to compare it with Fig. \ref{fig:imageD_q}.
+Let us now plot the $Q$ dependence on the $(\gamma, \theta)$ plane to compare it with Fig. \ref{imageD_q}.

 The fine structure of the plot $Q(\gamma,\theta)$ in Fig. \ref{fig:Q_on_plane} clearly shows the domains with the different values of $Q$ in the $(\gamma,\theta)$ plane.
 Note that this fine structure is not captured by the $D_q(\gamma,\theta)$ plot.
-By fixing a level number $n$ (e. g. $n = 125$ in Fig.\ref{fig:cleanfractal} and Fig.\ref{fig:Q_on_plane}, solving the spectral problem numerically and considering the single pair BA equation for $E_n$, we obtain the corresponding $Q$ for every point on the $(\gamma, \theta)$ grid:
+By fixing a level number $n$ (e. g. $n = 125$ in Fig.\ref{D_for_clean} and Fig.\ref{fig:Q_on_plane}, solving the spectral problem numerically and considering the single pair BA equation for $E_n$, we obtain the corresponding $Q$ for every point on the $(\gamma, \theta)$ grid:

 In the following, we discuss the analytical arguments in support of this conjecture.
 The yellow regions correspond to the delocalized phase, while the blue regions correspond to the localized phase.
-The curves separating different phases can vary for different energy levels, we conjecture that in the limit $N\to \infty$, these differences vanish and the model exhibits a phase transition in points $\gamma = 0$ and $\gamma = -1$.
+The curves separating different phases can vary for different energy levels, in the limit $N\to \infty$ these differences vanish and the model exhibits localized, fractal and delocalized phases.

-It is also important to note that if the energy set contains a solution with $\abs{Q} = p$, then there are solutions with all $\abs{Q} \leq p$ concentrated at the edges and in the middle of the spectrum near $E = 0$.
+It is also important to note that if the energy set contains a solution with $Q_{max} = p$, then there are solutions with all $\abs{Q} < p$ concentrated at the edges and in the middle of the spectrum near $E = 0$.
 For these levels, the staircase structure is not strongly expressed.
-Alternatively, some level-invariant function, such as $\max_{n} Q(E_n)$, $\sqrt{\sum_n Q(E_n)^2}$ or $\sum_n \abs{Q(E_n)}$, can be used to distinguish between different phases.
+Some level-invariant function, such as $\max_{n} Q(E_n)$ can be used to distinguish between different phases.